 - how capable each of his parents, and any other person in relation to whom the court considers the question to be relevant, is of meeting his needs;

 - the range of powers available to the court under this Act in the proceedings in question.

 The court applies this 'checklist' in every case.

-No Delay: it was recognised that children disputes need a swift outcome and that delay is likely to be prejudicial to the welfare of a child.
+It was recognised that children disputes need a swift outcome and that delay is likely to be prejudicial to the welfare of a child.

-Parental responsibility: as it says on the tin, a parent exercises responsibility - not rights - towards a child and decisions should be made by those holding parental responsibility if at all possible.
+As it says on the tin, a parent exercises responsibility - not rights - towards a child and decisions should be made by those holding parental responsibility if at all possible.

 This then leads us to the:

-'No Order' principle: instead of requiring an order in every case, as had been the situation prior to the Act resulting in custody and access orders, no order would be made or needed unless making an order was the better option for the child.
+Instead of requiring an order in every case, as had been the situation prior to the Act resulting in custody and access orders, no order would be made or needed unless making an order was the better option for the child.
 Why should co-operating parents need a third party state run organisation i.e. a court, give them a label when things were actually ok?

 However, a framework then was put in place to help those families who were unable to resolve their issues.

 Change of focus and terminology